William E. Adams

 William Edward Adams (June 16, 1939 – May 25, 1971) was a major in the United States Army who was posthumously awarded the Medal of Honor for his actions during the Vietnam War.

-On May 25, 1971, Adams volunteered to fly a helicopter to rescue three wounded Americans encircled in a fort in Kontum Province.
+On May 25, 1971, Adams volunteered to fly a helicopter to rescue one wounded American as well as the remains of the other three crew members, who had been shot down in a mission the previous day, as he refused to leave any of his men behind, deceased or living.
+They were encircled in Firebase Five in Kontum Province.
 He did this knowing full well that the clear weather allowed North Vietnamese anti-aircraft gunners to easily see their targets.
 His aircraft was bombarded by anti-aircraft fire, but Adams still persevered and rescued the three men.
 As he was leaving, his aircraft was shot down, and Adams was killed.
 He was awarded the Medal of Honor posthumously in 1972.

 Early life

 Adams was born in Casper, Wyoming.
 He attended Wentworth Military Academy in Lexington, Missouri, where he graduated in the junior college Class of 1959.
 Three years later, Adams graduated from Colorado State University as a member of the Class of 1962.